What Makes Us

 New Campsite at Bootski Lake

 One of the most popular, challenging and spectacular day hikes in the Geopark is Bootski Lake.
 Extended hikes along more distant and even more spectacular routes are now possible with the addition of a campground with level, dry tent pads, a bear cache, washing facilities and a toilet.
-This project was completed in September 2024.
+This project was completed in September 2024 and improvements were made in September 2025.

 Trail maintenance work icon